XiaoleiZ/UK_DNK_IBD/README.md

 --remove_overlap [boolean] 1 if only to keep the longest IBD segment from the same pair if there are multiple and overlapping with each other otherwise 0.

-The output format is the following (each column is delimited by a tab):
+The output has the following columns (each column is delimited by a tab):

 `ID1  ID2  segnum  IBD1  IBD2  totg`

+Each column has the following information:

 ID1 - individual ID for individual 1